+Miss Boyle has also received extensive training in the used of advanced bat survey techniques by Dr Aughney.
+As a result, she has provide assistance on BCIreland and NPWS training courses.
+11.3 Details of any mitigation measures planned for the species affected by the derogation at the location, along with evidence that such mitigation has been successful elsewhere. \boxtimes All other non-invasive bat survey methods are employed to gather as much information in order to reduce disturbance or the need for potentially disturbing surveys.
 Entering a known roost is undertaken for the minimum length of time and using only red light torches and thermal imagery aids.
-Bat handling is only undertaken by Mr. Boyle under supervision of Dr Aughney.
+All bat handling is only undertaken by Miss Boyle under supervision of Dr Aughney.
 Bat Eco Services Ltd. follow the rule, strictly, to only undertake the capture and handling of bats where the information is essential to the a specific project.
 It is not a routine to undertaken such invasive surveys.
-11.4 As much information as possible to allow a decision to be made on this application.
-A CV for Bat Eco Services Ltd. experience has been compiled to aid Derogation Licence applications.
+11.4 As much information as possible to allow a decision to be made on this application. \boxtimes A CV for Bat Eco Services Ltd. experience has been compiled to aid Derogation Licence applications.
 This is included with the application.